gramineproject/graphene/Documentation/perf-practices.rst

    the number of EENTERs is slightly higher than of EEXITs: this is because of ECALLs.
 Recall that Graphene performs one ECALL for the whole process and one ECALL per each new thread (and possibly some more ECALLs to reset threads and other bookkeeping).
-ECALLs are "no-return" in Graphene so they only contribute to EENTERs and do not increase EEXITs.
+You can consider ECALLs as "no-return" in Graphene: they only contribute to EENTERs and do not increase EEXITs (in reality, ECALLs perform EEXITs but only after the stats are printed).

 #.
 Why there are about 200 OCALLs in our trivial HelloWorld example?
 This is
    because even before HelloWorld's ``main()`` function starts, Graphene and